 - Selective rekeying of systems – Send keys to safe systems and isolate compromised systems

-- KO Start and KO Stop – KMIP extensions that can be used by an Orchestrator to trigger remote function
+- KO Start and KO Stop – KMIP extensions that can be used by a plugin to trigger remote function

-- Change keys on network infrastructure for IPSEC, MACsec, VPNs, etc. This is very simple, but very effective use of the Key Orchestration technology.
+- Change keys on network infrastructure for IPSEC, MACsec, VPNs, etc. This is very simple, but very effective use of the VaultCore technology.
 By simply changing some keys you can isolate systems, allowing for quicker recovery.
 Instead of changing network configurations you simply put the original keys back.

 - Use of policy to implement least privilege for operations – Specify operations, key types, sizes and attributes to meet needs

 - Cryptographic integrity and attestation – Using sign/verify, MAC, and HASH functions

 - Split/Join key operations to complicate insider threat and APT attacks on critical data